artemkv/artemkv.github.io/supervised_learning.md

 ## Decision trees

 - Non-linear model, instead of producing a decision line, tries to partition the whole sample space into regions, in a greedy, top-down, recursive manner
-- What this produces is basically a huge pyramid of if-else statements, each making a question about a single feature: whether it is above or below a certain threshold
+- What this produces is, basically, a huge pyramid of if-else statements, each making a question about a single feature: whether it is above or below a certain threshold
 - Every time we answer yes or no, we split our dataset into 2 subsets, and then repeat
 - But because it is machine learning and not just programming, we don't code it by hand.
 Instead, we rely on the algorithm to build the tree for us
 - The trickiest part of an algorithm is to decide on which feature to split every time we split